 - You are a holder of a Masters or a PhD degree from one of the top 200 educational institutions in the world.
 Please, bear in mind that there are additional requirements for this condition, such as proof of language skills.

 These are the most common cases.
 Amongst other things, you can find the conditions of who is eligible for the visa here.

 The application processes

-Once you have established that you are eligible to apply for the orientation year visa, you can start the application process.
-You will need to fill in the application form and provide additional documents.
+the application form and provide additional documents.
 The Immigration and Naturalisation Service (IND) accepts only documents in Dutch, English, German or French, so in the event that your original documents are in a different language they will need to be translated and authorised by the competent authorities in the country of issue.
 It usually means that the court would have to issue the apostille seal on the translated documents.
 Note that you will have to pay a fee.
 The cost of the search year visa is currently 192 EUR.
 However, there are exceptions: the fee for Turkish citizens is lower, and citizens of Israel and San Marino are not required to pay the fee.

 If you are already in the Netherlands, you can submit your application online or make an appointment at the IND and submit your documents personally.
 If you live outside the Netherlands, you will need to submit your application at the Dutch embassy or the consulate.
 Make sure that you submit certified copies of your documents and not the originals.
 Next, you should receive an official letter with the instructions regarding your payment.

 Bear in mind that other conditions may apply to Turkish citizens.

 The IND can take up to 90 days to make a decision.
 However, if you submit the application without errors, you may get an answer much sooner, within a week or two.
 In case of a negative decision, you can always ask for a review.